Crypto-TII/CryptographicEstimators/docs/github/tests.md

 researchers provide source code (estimators) for their estimates, serving as **KAT generators**.
 These generators allow for dynamic KAT value generation.

-Unlike isolated doctests, KATs take a broader approach by comparing outputs across entire estimators, often involving complex and computationally intensive operations.
+Unlike isolated doctests, KATs take a more comprehensive approach by comparing outputs across entire estimators, often involving complex and computationally intensive operations.
 To optimize this process, we serialize expected outputs for specific predefined inputs.
 These serialized results streamline subsequent test runs, enabling efficient comparisons and saving valuable development time.

 Here's a breakdown of how our KAT testing process works: